adwise-fiu/Level-Site-PPDT/README.md

 This would assume one execution rather than multiple executions.

 #### Set Training and testing files
-First, you need to edit the environment variables:
+First, you need to edit the job files:
-1. In the `client_deployment.yaml` file, you need to change the value of `VALUES` to point to the input vector to evaluate
+1. In the `client_testing_job.yaml` file, you need to change the first argument to point to the right VALUES file
-2. In the `server_site_deployment.yaml` file, you need to change the value of the `TRAINING` to point to the file with the training data.
+2. In the `server_site_training_job.yaml` file, you need to change the first argument to point to the right ARFF file

-*To be updated with converting to jobs*
 #### Creating a Kubernetes Secret
 You should set up a Kubernetes secret file, called `ppdt-secrets.yaml` in the `k8/level-sites` folder.
 In the yaml file, you will need to replace <SECRET_VALUE> with a random string encoded in Base64.